facebookresearch/vissl/docs/source/vissl_modules/losses.rst

 ===============================

-VISSL supports all PyTorch loss functions and also implements several loss functions that are specific to self-supervised approaches like MoCo, PIRL, SwAV, SimCLR, etc. Using any loss is very easy in VISSL and involves simply editing the configuration files to specify the loss name and the parameters of that loss.
+VISSL supports all PyTorch loss functions and also implements several loss functions that are specific to self-supervised approaches like DINO, SwAV, MoCo, PIRL, SimCLR, etc. Using any loss is very easy in VISSL and involves simply editing the configuration files to specify the loss name and the parameters of that loss.
 See all the `VISSL custom losses here <https://github.com/facebookresearch/vissl/tree/main/vissl/losses>`_.

 To use a certain loss, users need to simply set :code:`LOSS.name=<my_loss_name>` and set the parameter values that loss requires.